 In May 2021, the board of directors adopted, and the stockholders approved the 2021 Employee Stock Purchase Plan, or the ESPP, which became effective on May 26, 2021.
 A total of 603,000 shares of common stock were initially reserved for issuance under the ESPP.
 The number of shares of the common stock reserved for issuance under the ESPP will automatically increase on the first day of each fiscal year, beginning with the fiscal year commencing on January 1, 2021 and continuing for each fiscal year until, and including, the fiscal year commencing on January 1, 2031, by the lesser of: (a) 1% of the total number of outstanding shares of common stock of the Company (on an as converted basis outstanding on the immediately preceding December 31 (rounded down to the nearest whole share) and (b) an amount determined by the board of directors.
-178,506 shares have been issued under the ESPP as of June 30, 2023.
-The Company recognized compensation expense related to the ESPP of \$0.3 million for each of the three months ended June 30, 2023 and 2022, respectively.
+178,506 shares have been issued under the ESPP as of September 30, 2023.
+The Company recognized compensation expense related to the ESPP of \$0.1 million and \$17,000 for the three months ended September 30, 2023 and 2022, respectively, and \$0.6 million and \$0.1 million for the nine months ended September 30, 2023, respectively.

-The fair value of our common stock to be issued under the ESPP is estimated at the date of grant using a Black-Scholes option-pricing model with the following assumptions:
+The fair value of our common stock to be issued under the ESPP is estimated at the date of grant using a Black-Scholes option-pricing model with the following assumptions: Nine Months Ended

-nths Ended e 30, Six Mont June
+iber 30,

-2023 2022 2023 2022
+2023 2022

-Expected term (in years) 0.5 0.5 0.5 0.5
+Expected term (in years) 0.5 0.5

-Expected volatility 63.57% 58.49% 63.57% 58.49%
+Expected volatility 63.57% 58.49%

-Risk-free interest rate 5.24% 1.54% 5.24% 1.54%
+Risk-free interest rate 5.24% 1.54%

-Expected dividend yield
+Expected dividend yield - -